Sabina Jeschke: Deutsche Bahn

 Jeschke was appointed to the management board of Deutsche Bahn on 10 November 2017, effective mid-November of that year.
 On the board, she was responsible for digitalization and technology.
 Her contract, which was initially for three years, was extended by the Supervisory Board on 11 December 2019 for five years, until the end of 2025.
 As of the beginning of 2020, she also was responsible for heavy vehicle maintenance.
 On 18 February 2021 Jeschke announced her intention to terminate her Management Board contract prematurely on 31 May 2021 "at her own request and on the best of amicable terms".
 She was succeeded by Daniela Gerd tom Markotten on 15 September 2021.

 Entrepreneurial activity

 Sabina Jeschke is extensively involved in the area of start-ups/entrepreneurship and has been active as a founder herself on several occasions.
 In April 2021, she founded Arctic Brains AB, a private AB under Swedish law, for development and consulting in the field of Artificial Intelligence.
 Since 10/2021 she has been Chair of the Board of KI Park e.V. in Berlin, which aims to become the most far-reaching AI ecosystem for next generation AI applications in Europe and in September 2023 she was re-elected as Chair of the Board for another 2 years.
 In December 2021, together with her business partners, she founded Quantagonia GmbH, in which she and her partners deal with porting technologies of traditional codes for quantum computing environments.
-In her latest project ComplAIzer, she is dedicated to the complex and constantly changing legal compliance requirements in order to simplify processes in companies through the use of AI.